Abdallah-401-advanced-javascript/data-structures-and-algorithms/challenges/fizzBuzzTree/README.md

 Code challenges 401 - Data-Structures

 # Implement a Queue using two Stacks-16
-This is about how to utilize the tow Stacks to make a Queues data-structure methods using just these three methods (push/pop/peek).
+This is about how to utilize the tree data-structure Conduct “FizzBuzz” on a k-ary tree while traversing through it to create a new tree.
 ## Challenge
-Solve the challenge as a node(obj), but it was hard and no time for now maybe I could solve it in another time inshallah, for now its just array solution.
+Solve the challenge.
 ## Approach & Efficiency
-Learn more about how the (Stacks and Queues) Data-Structures are realated to each other.
+Learn more about how the tree Data-Structures.

 ## ![Action flow](https://github.com/Abdallah-401-advanced-javascript/data-structures-and-algorithms/pull/20/checks?check_run_id=748532367)